Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the

 Electric blankets are available for bending smaller pipe as are hot boxes for conduit or pipe up to 4" in diameter.
 Heat guns, similar to a hair dryer but more powerful, work well for small pipe and are not extremely expensive if you have more than just a few pieces to bend.

-My personal favorite is a weedburner for those times when the hotbox is not available, or there is no power for it.
+My personal favorite is a weedburner for those times when the hotbox is not available, or if there is no power for it.
 This is nothing more than a large torch that runs off the same propane tank a gas barbecue does.
 It is quite effective for larger conduit, although a little difficult to control for 1" and smaller pipe.

 Heat Bending PVC Pipe

 The first thing to do is to find a place to work.
-A grass or weed covered area is not advisable as not only may the growth catch fire but will likely leave marks in the soft pipe.
+A grass or weed covered area is not advisable as not only may the growth catch fire, but it will likely leave marks in the soft pipe.
 The same goes for a gravel or asphalt surface as rocks, or the rough surface of asphalt will leave marks and asphalt will soften or melt as well.
 Concrete is good, and a sand bed will work well also.

 If the heat is applied within about 6" of the end of the pipe, it is almost inevitable that it cannot be joined to another pipe as it will become slightly deformed and fittings will no longer slide on.
 If you must start a bend near the end make the unbent portion a little longer by keeping heat at least a foot away from the end and cut it off later.
 It is also possible to glue a fitting onto the pipe before heating, but make absolutely sure that the glue is completely dry; fresh glue is extremely flammable.